Logan Reserve

 Table Chart PROFILE FAQ

-Logan Reserve is characterized by a predominantly suburban housing profile
+Logan Reserve is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Logan Reserve's dwelling structures, as per the latest Census data, consisted of 91.7% houses and 8.3% other dwellings including semi-detached units, apartments, and 'other' dwellings.
+Logan Reserve's dwelling structures, as per the latest Census, consisted of 91.7% houses and 8.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Brisbane metro's composition of 73.5% houses and 26.5% other dwellings.
 Home ownership in Logan Reserve stood at 12.2%, with mortgaged dwellings at 38.9% and rented ones at 48.8%.
-The median monthly mortgage repayment was $1,733, while the median weekly rent was $390.
-Nationally, Logan Reserve's mortgage repayments were lower than the Australian average of $1,863, with rents exceeding the national figure of $375.
+The median monthly mortgage repayment was $1,733, lower than Brisbane metro's average of $1,863.
+The median weekly rent in Logan Reserve was $390, compared to Brisbane metro's $380.
+Nationally, Logan Reserve's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing